Inspect a run in flight

 vibe replay <runId>

-Replay is a read-only inspector for any persisted run.
-Use it for runs that finished long ago, runs from another machine that synced over, or any run you didn’t watch live.
+Replay is a read-only inspector for any saved run.
+It is handy for runs that finished long ago, runs from another machine that synced over, or any run you did not watch live.

 Related